Kzra/pykrev/docs/UpSet plots with PyKrev.md

 ![png](output_6_2.png)

 There you go!
-Of course you don't have to include compound class, oxygen counts or double bond equivalence, but whatever parameters are of interest. **Happy upsetting**.
+Of course you don't have to include compound class, oxygen counts or double bond equivalence, but whatever variables are of interest. **Happy upsetting**.